CraigStuntz/CraigStuntz.github.io/drafts/2024-06-15-typechecking-1-1.markdown

 The type checker must solve a problem which is very similar to the optimizer: Is it safe to replace one expression with a different expression, in every possible case?
-As we have seen with `add1To` above, this can be a pertty subtle question, with edge cases which are not obvious from looking at source code.
+As we have seen with `increment` above, this can be a pertty subtle question, with edge cases which are not obvious from looking at source code.
 How can we be sure that saying that a number is "a natural number" means that it can be used *anywhere* a program expects a natural number to be used?